Qiangyh/real-time-lidar/README.md

 ## Algorithms

-All the algorithms in this package can achieve real-time performance.
+All the algorithms in this package can achieve real-time performance (at least 10 frames per second on a GPU).
+This library contains standard algorithms such as matched-filtering and more complex algorithms such as RT3D.

 ### Global (spatial regularisation)